Freelancer-Sirius-Revival/FLSR/Freelancer/EXE/flhook_plugins/missions/README.md

     1. `STRING|Stranger` The players to await fully landing on a base.
     1. `[STRING]` Multiple subsequent entries possible.
 The base nickname the player launched from.
 If none is given, any base will count.

+- `Cnd_LeaveMsn` Only players.
+When leaving the mission by any means, including Mission Abort.
+    1. `STRING|Any :Any` The players to await leaving.
+Matches any player if `Any` is given.

 - `Cnd_OnBase` Only players.
 Checks if the player is on a base. `Activator` will be the player.
     1. `STRING|Stranger` The players to expect on a base.
     1. `[STRING]` Multiple subsequent entries possible.
 The base nickname the player must be on.
 If none is given, any base will count.